Diagnostic Medical Sonography

 The program offers a two-year track leading to the Bachelor of Science degree.
-See the program prerequisites (pdf).
+See the program prerequisites and FAQs (pdf).

 Graduates of this program will have a number of career options as technologists, supervisors, administrators, trainers, researchers, and sales representatives.
 Areas of employment include hospitals, clinics, private physicians’ offices, and industry.
 Graduates may also choose to work as freelance sonographers for mobile services.
 Evaluation of the job market and a survey of employers indicate a strong demand for well-trained sonographers.